Coronavirus: India witnessing 'community transmission', admits Health Minister

 New Delhi, Oct 18: In a first, Union Health Minister Dr Harsh Vardhan on Sunday admitted that India is witnessing community transmission, adding that "it is limited to some districts and states."

+He was responding to a question from a participant, who cited West Bengal Chief Minister Mamata Banerjee's remark that there are instances of community transmission in her state and asked the minister which are the states that have witnessed community transmission of the disease.

-During an interaction with his social media followers on the sixth episode of "Sunday Samvaad", Vardhan said "In different pockets across various states, including West Bengal, community transmission is expected to occur, especially in dense areas.
+During an interaction with his social media followers on the sixth episode of "Sunday Samvaad", Vardhan said "In different pockets across various states, including West Bengal, community transmission of COVID-19 is expected to occur, especially in densely-populated areas.
 However, this is not happening across the country.
-It is limited to certain districts occurring in limited states.
+Community transmission is limited to certain districts, occurring in a limited number of states."

+The Centre so far has denied community transmission of the coronavirus infection in the country.

+Health ministry officials had said the World Health Organization (WHO) has not given any standard definition of community transmission.

 Harsh Vardhan also said there is no evidence that can validate claims on global multiple focal points for the COVID-19 outbreak, amid China claiming that the coronavirus broke out simultaneously in several countries last year.